Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Appendix B. Derivations for Finding the Worst-Case Unmeasured Confounder

-We recall that $d^2$ and $d^{*2}$ are arranged in ascending order, so each vector can always be partitioned into three intervals: entries smaller than, equal to, or greater than $i$.
-Assume \( w_{i} \leq w_{*i} \).
-Consider the following cases: (i) If \( a = a_* \):
+Since $d^2$ and $d^{*2}$ are both arranged in ascending order, each vector can be divided into three consecutive regions: entries smaller than $i$, entries equal to $i$, and entries greater than $i$.
+Assume first that $m_i \leq m_{*i}$.
+We then consider the following cases, where in each range of indices we specify the inequalities satisfied by $d^2_s$ and $d^{*2}_s$ relative to $i$. (i) If \( o = o^* \):